RohitAkulwar380/Ecommerce-Backend-Frontend-Course-Project/README.md

 4. Push to the branch: \`git push origin feature/YourFeature\`
 5. Submit a pull request

+### Avatar Storage
+Create a `public/avatars` folder in the project root to store user profile images.
+This folder is ignored by Git and should be created manually on each deployment.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.